markusdd/OpenDTUFusionDocs/README.md

 ## Setting up the Board

-1) make sure the power jumper is set to USB or your 5-12V DC power source is connected
+1) make sure the power jumper is set to USB or your 5 DC power source
 2) now plug in the board
 3) verify the 3V3 power indicator LED comes on
 4) press and hold the boot button
-5) simultaniously press the reset button, afterwards you can release boot
+5) simultaniously press the reset button, afterwards you can release boot 6-8) make sure to connect the antennas (if you don't have a certain inverter series in use, you might either omit the NRF (HM series) or CMT (HMS/HMT series) antenna)

 This should have put the bootloader in flashing mode and the device should show up in your OS and you can flash, debug and monitor.

 ![USBSetup](pics/USBSetup.png)

-In VSCode, when building for this board, make sure to use the correct profile:
+In VSCode, when building for this board, make sure to use the correct profile opendtufusionv1 or v2 depending on which one you have, for most people it will be at least v2 as v1 was not publicly available outside community development:

 ![VSCode](pics/VSCode.png)